lstertz/AsLegacy-ASCII/README.md

 An NPC will automatically attack anything adjacent to itself and has a chance to defend against an attack under the right conditions.<br>
 <br>
-The curent goal is to achieve at least 25 legacy points.
+The current goal is to achieve at least 25 legacy points.

 ## Follow Us ##
 Development - https://trello.com/b/l1MBNnHy/as-legacy-c-ascii